abxh/c-problems/src/05_unicode_counting/readme.md

 **Problem:**

 Given a stream of unicode characters (utf8 encoded), enumerate the number of times a character is used.
+Normalization is not required.

 **Extra:**